← All workflows

 Turn same-day cancellations from lost revenue into filled slots.

 A same-day cancellation in a therapy or physio clinic has a short window for recovery.
 If no one checks the waitlist within an hour or two, the slot goes empty.
 At $95-$180 per session, two or three unfilled cancellations per week per clinician accumulates into meaningful lost revenue across a year.
 The problem compounds in practices where the same clinicians managing the waitlist are also treating patients back-to-back.
-This workflow automates the recovery loop: cancellation opens a slot, waitlisted patients are notified immediately, the first to confirm gets the booking, and the clinician does nothing until the schedule is already full again.
+This workflow automates the recovery loop: cancellation opens a slot, the front desk confirms the waitlist match, the waitlisted patient gets an SMS with a booking link, and the clinician does nothing until the schedule is already full again.

 The stack